What’s the most exciting headline you can invent for WEF?

 Not surprisingly, perhaps, Mihir Shukla, CEO of Automation Anywhere from San Jose, California, author of “How a digital workforce benefits businesses and workers” on the WEF website, took a more optimistic view.

-When a mortgage lending worker can give you an answer in 3 minutes instead of 30 days, you can expand your operations exponentially, he pointed out.
+When a mortgage lending worker can give customers an answer in 3 minutes instead of 30 days, you can expand your operations exponentially, he pointed out.
 His company has 5,000 customers in over 90 countries and runs 100 million processes with AI.
 Growth is in double digits every month.
 “If you think AI is coming — it is already here.”

 As distinct from earlier AI, however, software bots can take care of processes that were too complicated and varied for earlier automation.
 “Anywhere from 15-70% of all the work we do in front of a computer can now be automated.
 It is truly a watershed moment that is happening.”